diagram-codesprint/2018-personalization/parts-of-speech.md

 and | define part of speech
-strangely | define part of speech made | define part of speech proud | define part of speech.
+strangely | define part of speech made | define part of speech proud. | define part of speech